Creating an Apache Kafka® cluster

 Get the authentication credentials in the

-In the same directory, configure and initialize a provider.
-To avoid creating a configuration file with provider settings manually, download it
+In the same directory, configure and initialize the provider.
+There is no need to create a provider configuration file manually, as you can download it

 . -